Andrew Watson (racing driver): 2020 – Bathurst 12 Hours

 On his fourth appearance at the Bathurst 12 Hours, Andrew Watson celebrated a podium finish at the 2020 Bathurst 12 Hour endurance race.

 Watson, along with Garage 59 team-mates Oliver Hart and Roman De Angelis, finished third in the Silver class and 14th overall at Mount Panorama behind the wheel on an Aston Martin Vantage GT3.

 British Touring Car Championship

 Power Maxed Racing (2023)

 On 18 January 2023, it was announced that Watson would drive for CarStore Power Maxed Racing in the 2023 British Touring Car Championship, driving a Vauxhall Astra.
 This would be Watson's first time in touring car racing, and his first time racing a front-wheel drive car.
-The Northern Irishman impressed on debut, qualifying ninth at the first round at Donington Park, ahead of teammate Árón Taylor-Smith and fellow rookie teammate Mikey Doble.
-In the first race of the weekend, he climbed 5 positions to finish 4th overall, and 1st in the Jack Sears Trophy.
+He impressed on debut, qualifying ninth at the first round at Donington Park, ahead of teammate Árón Taylor-Smith and fellow rookie teammate Mikey Doble.
+In the first race of the weekend, he climbed five positions to finish fourth overall, and first in the Jack Sears Trophy.